activecm/ipfix-rita/converter/stitching/README.md

 Each stitcher works in tandem with the matcher to find appropriate matches for flows and transform them into session aggregates.

 The stitcher algorithm is explained by the following flowchart.
+You will likely need to zoom in on the SVG file.

 ![Stitcher Algorithm](Stitcher%20Algorithm.svg)